 Taking the scenic route through life can be great and all, but if you’re looking to get things done fast (and with half the effort) then we have just what you need.
 Read on to learn all the secrets of right clicking PicMonkey masters.

-When you right click on graphic design elements in the PicMonkey Editor, like text and overlays, a menu appears.
+When you right click on graphic design elements in the PicMonkey Editor, like text and graphics, a menu appears.
 Here are some cool things you can do with it:

 Reorder design elements